Church Cowley St James Church of England Primary School

 Successful Learners

 Our curriculum is challenging, exciting and experiential, designed to stretch children’s abilities and improve their self-belief.
-We develop children’s growth mindset and help children to become independent learners, ready to leave for secondary school.
+We develop children’s resilience and enthusiasm for learning and help children to become independent learners, ready to leave for secondary school.

 Confident Individuals